malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a woman in a kitchen preparing to serve
 --------------------
-Styled: a woman in a kitchen preparing to serve
+Styled: dost thou a woman in the kitchen
 --------------------